portugueslab/lotr/README.md

 # LOTR project analysis
 [![tests](https://github.com/portugueslab/lotr/actions/workflows/main.yml/badge.svg)](https://github.com/portugueslab/lotr/actions/workflows/main.yml)

-This repository contains all the code for reproducing analyses and figures for the paper [Petrucco et al, Neural dynamics and architecture of the heading direction circuit in a vertebrate brain](#TODO bioarxive link).
+This repository contains all the code for reproducing analyses and figures for the paper [Petrucco et al, Neural dynamics and architecture of the heading direction circuit in a vertebrate brain](https://www.biorxiv.org/content/10.1101/2022.04.27.489672v1).

 The code is developed and tested in a `python==3.8.8` environment.
+The repository contains code under ongoing development as the project continues, so there are notebooks and scripts that might not fully work.
+Refer to the description below to know what is supposed to run smoothly after the installation.

 ## Installation:
 Clone the package locally, navigate to the cloned repo, and run